trabucayre/openFPGALoader/INSTALL.md

 ### Arch Linux

-openFPGALoader is available is the default repositories:
+openFPGALoader is available in the default repositories:

 ```
 sudo pacman -S openfpgaloader